 Restaurant Delivery apps in the Puget Sound region

 Restaurants have begged delivery platforms to reduce their commissions.
-Not only have apps refused to do so, in some cases they have raised their fees to further profit from the coronavirus crisis.
 In addition to taking a hefty percentage of each order total (before discounts are applied), the apps also charge restaurants sign-up fees, sometimes add restaurants to the app without their consent, and require that restaurants pay for the freebies and promotions the app chooses to offer without the restaurants consent.

 Worse, many of the apps have positioned themselves as “saviors” of the restaurant industry in recent years.
 Even when some apps have stated they have reduced delivery fees, in many cases the fees are only deferred and must eventually be paid back by the restaurant.
 Many supporters of the restaurant industry regard the millionaire-owned apps as greedy profiteers who have refused to mitigate restauranteur pain while they enjoyed increased revenues and profits.